oncomouse/AndrewPilsch.com/_includes/cv.md

 ## Non-Peer-Reviewed

+[**"What Does Flash Reason Look Like."**](http://textshopexperiments.org/textshop05/what-does-flash-reason-look-like-pilsch) *Textshop Experiments* 5 (2018): n.p.

+* Experimental computer poetry based on the work of Gregory L. Ulmer.

 [**"When the Coffee Machine Is Just a Human."**](http://www.theatlantic.com/technology/archive/2016/01/coffee-machine-pour-over-brewing/431658/) An Object Lesson for *The Atlantic* (January 28, 2016).

 # Online Editions &amp; Open Source Software